ibm-datapower/datapower-tutorials/README.md

 `sharedcerts:` -- This directory holds the keys generated for accessing the `web-mgmt` as well as the keys and certs required to communicate with the API Connect Cloud Manager.

+### 2. Deploy and configure API Connect Cloud Manager to use the DataPower container

+Now that the DataPower container is deployed in OpenShift, I can do the one-time join of the container to the API Connect Cloud Manager (CMC).
+As always, head to the Services tab of the APIC Cloud Manager and add a DataPower Service.
+A modal window will ask you for the `Address` of the Datapower Service.
+For this guide this is the address of the Kubernetes Service for DataPower.
+Next, it will ask you for a port to set as DataPower config.
+As before, note that the container is running as non-root so you cannot bind to low ports by default, use port `8443` since this is the port that has been exposed in the Deployment and Service files included in this tutorial for that purpose.
+Naturally, you can edit those files and redeploy to use your own values.
+Finally, select `External or no load balancer` and click `Save`.
+Next, click on `Add Server` on the CMC and provide the public address of the DataPower service as made available by OpenShift, since I have a single node cluster and the Service ports are of type `NodePort` the address is the same as my OpenShift node address.
+Under the `Port` section, provide the public port that corresponds to the xml-mgmt interface, as seen in the previous section I chose to use port `5550` in DataPower which was mapped to port `32643` by OpenShift, I therefore enter port `32643` in the `Port` field.
+Finally, provide the `Username` and `Password` and enter `0.0.0.0` for the `Network Interface` and click `Create`.
+The use of INADDR_ANY in the `Network Interface` field is a workaround when deploying in cloud environments since the IP address of the interface may not be the same every time the container comes up.

 \##### EOF #######

 There are a couple options available when deploying a DataPower container to achieve the ultimate goal of availability and reproducibility so that a DataPower Pod outage does not result in manual steps to re-deploy and re-join the gateway to the API management server or in major loss of state.
 I will be using `hostPath` volumes (TODO: and data containers) for simplicity and demonstration but you may and should use other types as appropriate for the deployment.
 The volumes will store the DataPower configuration in the `config:` directory to persist the connection information to the API management server as well as other artifacts and crypto-material in the `local:` and `sharedcerts:` directories.